intarchboard/nomcom-description/iab-nomcom-description.md

 Some IAB activities are very specialized - for example, managing liaison relationships with other SDOs on behalf of the IETF.
-The IAB should have members have sufficient managerial skills to understand the issues that need to be addressed by the IAB, as well as to manage and document inter-SDO liaison relationships on a strategic basis.
+The IAB should have members with sufficient managerial skills to understand the issues that need to be addressed by the IAB, as well as to manage and document inter-SDO liaison relationships on a strategic basis.

-While it is advantageous for at least some IAB members to have expertise in the IAB's current technical program topics, it is more important for the IAB to have members who are experienced in building and managing teams of volunteers and who can motivate program work, and direct them even in the absence of in-depth knowledge about specific
+While some IAB members should have expertise in the IAB's current technical program topics, it is more important for the IAB to have members who are experienced in building and managing teams of volunteers and who can motivate program work, and direct them even in the absence of in-depth knowledge about specific